 There are many opportunities to see wildlife, but please observe from a safe distance and do not feed wildlife.
 Little Buffalo Creek Trail offers good opportunities for seeing white-tailed deer.
 The tracks of beaver, muskrat and mink can be found in the stream beside the trail.
-Middle Ridge Trail is a good place to see turkey, grouse and also large colonies of Allegheny mound-builder ants.
+Middle Ridge Trail is a good place to see turkey, grouse and also large colonies of Allegheny mound ants.

 Holman Lake provides habitat for many animals, including green herons, egrets and beavers.
 The west finger of the lake is a good place to see wood ducks.
 Although not residents, bald eagles and ospreys are often seen near Holman Lake.
 Many waterfowl use the lake as a rest stop during migration, including Canada geese, mallards, blue-winged teal, mergansers, buffleheads, common loons and ring-necked ducks.

 Many species of warblers inhabit the forests of the park.
 Common yellowthroat, yellow warbler and the blue-gray gnatcatcher are common.
-The blue-winged warbler can be seen in the power line along Millrace Trail and on the west side of the lake.
+The blue-winged warbler can be seen by the power line along Millrace Trail and on the west side of the lake.

 Most of the Little Buffalo Valley is underlain by limey shale, which is the basis of the habitats of the park.
 Even though Little Buffalo State Park has reported record acid rainfall for the state, Holman Lake is full of life and is an excellent fishery.
 The limey shale neutralizes the acidic rain water which helps support a great amount of life in the lake and surrounding wetlands.

 Natural History of Little Buffalo State Park